1993 African U-17 Qualifying for World Cup

-The 1993 African U-17 Qualifying for World Cup was the final qualifying edition organized by the Confederation of African Football (CAF) into the FIFA U-17 World Cup.
-From 1995 onwards, CAF organized the African U-17 Championship.
-The three winners qualified to the 1993 FIFA U-17 World Championship.
+The 1993 African U-17 Qualifying for World Cup was the Confederation of African Football (CAF)'s final qualifier for the FIFA U-17 World Cup.
+Beginning in 1995, CAF introduced the African U-17 Championship as the new qualification route.
+The three winners qualified for the 1993 FIFA U-17 World Championship.

 Preliminary round

 The winners advanced to the first round.

 Senegal advanced after 4−2 on aggregate.